Nubank (NU) · · 22 min read

 Nubank’s credit portfolio management is another area where technology plays a crucial role.
 The bank uses data analytics to monitor and manage its loan portfolio, identifying potential risks and taking corrective actions.
 However, the growing portion of interest-earning assets, such as PIX financing, adds complexity to portfolio management.
 Nubank’s shift towards interest-earning products has increased its credit risk, contributing to higher delinquency rates.

-The composition of Nubank’s credit products is a significant factor in its NPL rates.
-Compared to traditional banks, the bank has a higher proportion of credit card receivables that accrue interest.
+The composition of Nubank’s credit products is a significant factor in its NPL rates in Latin America.
+Compared to traditional banks, Nubank has a higher proportion of credit card receivables that accrue interest.
 In Q1 2024, 68% of Nubank’s credit card receivables were interest-bearing, compared to 49% for the broader Brazilian financial system.
-This product mix, while beneficial for revenue generation, also increases the likelihood of defaults, particularly during economic downturns.
+This product mix, while beneficial for generation, also increases the likelihood of defaults, particularly during economic downturns in the Latin American market.

 Nubank's credit card receivables breakdown.
 Sources: Company, BCB, Girolino.

-Nubank must continuously adapt its technological infrastructure to comply with regulatory requirements.
+Nubank must continuously adapt its technological infrastructure to comply with regulatory requirements in Brazil, Mexico, and other Latin American countries.
 This includes implementing systems for detailed reporting, customer data protection, and compliance with loan classification standards.
-The dynamic nature of regulatory requirements means that Nubank’s technology stack must be flexible and robust to ensure ongoing compliance.
+The dynamic nature of regulatory requirements in the Latin American banking sector means that Nubank’s technology stack must be flexible and robust to ensure ongoing compliance.

-Nubank’s customer base, primarily younger and tech-savvy individuals, readily adopts new technologies.
+Nubank’s customer base in Latin America, primarily younger and tech-savvy individuals, readily adopts new technologies.
 This demographic is more likely to engage with digital banking services and use features like mobile payments and digital wallets.
-However, this also means that Nubank must stay at the forefront of technological innovation to meet customer expectations and maintain its competitive edge.
+However, this also means that Nubank must stay at the forefront of technological innovation to meet customer expectations and maintain its competitive edge in the Latin American financial market.

 Nubank's Renegotiation Strategy

-As Brazil grapples with high interest rates and a challenging economic landscape, credit renegotiation has become crucial for borrowers seeking relief and banks aiming to manage risk effectively.
-While traditional banks like Itaú and Bradesco have historically followed stringent renegotiation policies, often requiring stricter terms and immediate impact on credit scores, Nubank has emerged with a distinct approach to balance customer support with prudent risk management.
+As Brazil and Latin America grapple with high interest rates and a challenging economic landscape, credit renegotiation has become crucial for borrowers seeking relief and banks aiming to manage risk effectively in the digital banking sector.
+While traditional banks like Itaú and Bradesco have historically followed stringent renegotiation policies, often requiring stricter terms and immediate impact on credit scores, Nubank has emerged with a distinct approach to balance customer support with prudent risk management in its credit card business and personal loans portfolio.

 Nubank's renegotiation strategy involves a structured framework that adjusts credit provisioning and staging based on the timing and frequency of renegotiations.
 By offering more flexible terms during early stages, such as no down payments for initial renegotiations, Nubank provides a lifeline for customers facing financial difficulties.
 However, as renegotiations progress, Nubank's approach becomes more stringent, with minimum down payments required for subsequent renegotiations and a move to Stage 3 classification for loans 90 days overdue or on their second renegotiation.

-NuBank's renegotiation portfolio shows that approximately 60% of the total renegotiations are first-time renegotiations, while second renegotiations constitute about 25%.
-This strategy ensures that the coverage ratios are higher for renegotiated loans, reflecting a more conservative approach to potential losses.
-The requirement for minimum down payments in subsequent renegotiations helps mitigate risk further by ensuring immediate recovery.
-The distinction between stages 2 and 3 in credit classification allows NuBank to tailor its approach based on the delinquency period, providing a structured framework for managing renegotiations and potential defaults.
+Nubank's renegotiation portfolio in Latin America shows that approximately 60% of the total renegotiations are first-time renegotiations, while second renegotiations constitute about 25%.
+This strategy ensures that the coverage ratios are higher for renegotiated loans, reflecting a more conservative approach to potential losses in the digital banking sector.
+The requirement for minimum down payments in subsequent renegotiations helps mitigate credit risk further by ensuring immediate recovery.

 In comparison, traditional Brazilian banks like Itaú Unibanco and Bradesco typically follow the guidelines set by the Central Bank of Brazil, which includes specific criteria for classifying loans as non-performing based on the number of days past due.
-They often use econometric models and stress testing to project NPL ratios under various economic scenarios, as well as data envelopment analysis (DEA) to measure bank efficiency.
-These banks must comply with stringent capital adequacy ratios and provisioning requirements for NPLs, ensuring they have sufficient capital to cover potential losses.
+These financial institutions often use econometric models and stress testing to project NPL ratios under various economic scenarios, as well as data envelopment analysis (DEA) to measure bank efficiency in the Latin American banking sector.

 Credit Renegotiation Comparison Table.
 Source: Girolinio, Nubank, BCB, Itaú.

-Traditional banks tend to have more stringent renegotiation policies, often requiring collateral and higher interest rates.
+Traditional banks in Latin America tend to have more stringent renegotiation policies, often requiring collateral and higher interest rates.
 Loans are quickly classified as non-performing, leading to aggressive collection actions and rapid escalation to higher risk categories.
-Under BRGAAP, banks classify loans from A to H based on risk and overdue status, with higher provisioning required as loans become more delinquent.
-Moving from a high-risk category to a lower-risk one often requires multiple on-time payments, indicating consistent improvement in financial behavior.
+Under BRGAAP, banks classify loans from A to H based on risk and overdue status, with higher provisioning required as loans become more delinquent in the Brazilian market.

-NuBank's proactive and technology-driven approach to NPL management, along with its supportive renegotiation strategy, contrasts with the traditional methods used by Brazilian banks.
-While traditional banks follow a conservative, standardized approach to risk management, NuBank's flexibility and technological integration allow for more dynamic and real-time credit risk management.
+Nubank's proactive and technology-driven approach to NPL management in its digital banking operations, along with its supportive renegotiation strategy, contrasts with the traditional methods used by Brazilian banks.
+While traditional banks follow a conservative, standardized approach to risk management, Nubank's flexibility and technological integration allow for more dynamic and real-time credit risk management in the Latin American financial market.

 Conclusion